Jeroen-Cox/CoverletterGenerator/README.md

 yarn install
 ```

+## 2: Install the Firebase CLI tools
+Follow the instructions from [Firebase](https://firebaseopensource.com/projects/firebase/firebase-tools/)

-## 2: Setup your .env file with your Firebase and OpenAI details
+## 3: Setup your .env file with your Firebase and OpenAI details
 Open the .env.example file, change the "XXXX.." for your keys, then rename and save the file as .env
 ```
 NUXT_PUBLIC_FIREBASE_API_KEY=XXXXXXXXXXXX